prabhkaur19/AI-REALTIME-CHATBOT-PLATFORM/README.md

 ## 📁 Environment Setup

-Create a local `.env` file in the root directory of your project (similar to your `env.example` template) and populate it with the following variables[cite: 6, 7]:
+Create a local `.env` file in the root directory of your project (similar to your `env.example` template) and populate it with the following variables:

 ```env
 # MongoDB Atlas connection string